A sight that all England fans will never forget

 Sydney may be the biggest test of his career, though.
 Having had a atrocious series with the bat, he needs runs and lots of them to reassure the selectors that the quality is still there.

 Two captains going in very opposite directions.
-Andrew Strauss leading a young, talented side to unlimited possibilities while Ricky Ponting comes to the end of a wonderful career in disappointing styl
+Andrew Strauss leading a young, talented side to unlimited possibilities while Ricky Ponting comes to the end of a wonderful career in disappointing style

 But England's achievements shouldn't be overshadowed by the sloppiness of their opponents.
 After Perth they could have easily had crumbled and fell away but they responded the way of true champions.
 It is a mark of how far this team have come over the past 18 months and how far they can go in the future.